-If you want to impress someone with a dal, make it this one.
+If you want to impress someone with a dal, make it this vegan Sabut Masoor.
 Don’t be afraid of the number of spices—it is quite simple to make.
 The spices and garlic are blended to a paste and fried in the oil.
-A hot sauce (chiles, garlic, and vinegar) in the tadka is another secret to getting the right flavor profile.
-Serve this as a part of a meal, or with rice or naan or other flatbread.
+The secret to getting the right flavor profile is a hot sauce made from chiles, garlic, and vinegar in the tadka.
+Serve this vegan Sabut Masoor with rice, naan, or another kind flatbread.
 Recipe from Vegan Richa’s Indian Kitchen Copyright © 2015 by Richa Hingle.

 Masala Lentils (Sabut Masoor) [Vegan, Gluten-Free]

 - 3/4 cup brown/green lentils, washed and drained